kvarak/dnd/docs/_Folk/dwarf.md

 A dwarf assigned to a role takes years to master it.
 A weaponsmith starts work in the forge, providing manual labor to haul ore from the mines and learning how to repair tools.
 The dwarf might then work in the mines, pushing carts and learning to pick out the best ore samples from a lode.
 Slowly but surely, a dwarf masters every aspect of a task or an occupation from start to finish.

 #### Leadership and government
-A clan is led by a king who is assigned this role just like any other role in the clan.
-To the dwarves, leadership is a craft like any other activity, calling for careful practice and constant  attention to detail in order to yield the best, most satisfying results.
-While there is normally only one king, there are several princes ready to step up if needed.

-First, the apprenticeships expose a young prince to each part of the clan's operation and create personal ties between the apprentice and every group in the clan's society.
-By the time a prince takes on a leadership role, he has a clear overview of all the clan's interrelationships and has formed friendships with people from every spot on the spectrum of roles within the clan.

-More important, a young prince's conduct while pursuing a variety of tasks gives the elder princes a chance to assess the youth's character.
-Ideally, a prince who ascends to the leadership of a clan demonstrates an even temperament and an affinity for the clan's key functions.
-A prince who particularly enjoys fighting might become a minister of war or a general, while one who loves smithing might become an overseer of the crafters' work.

 <div class="infoarea" markdown="1">